Antalya Sports Hall

 The Antalya Sports Hall is an indoor sporting arena located in Antalya, Turkey.
 Opened in 2016, the arena has a capacity of 10,000 spectators.
 It replaced the Dilek Sabancı Spor Salonu as the home of Turkish Basketball League clubs, Antalya Büyükşehir Belediyesi and Kepez Belediyespor.
-It is located next to the New Antalya Stadium.
+It is located next to the Antalya Stadium.
+It will be used for the 2026 European Women's Handball Championship for the preliminary round.